Underrated Image Comics – It’s Here To Reclaim

 • Arclight is the only story from Brandon Graham’s 8house anthology that reaches completion.
 Having the same amount of surrealism as his other notable works like King City, the series follows the concept of queer identity.
 With some people able to switch bodies on a whim, it becomes a challenge on what it means to be queer.
 Because there’s a big difference between being queer and just accessorizing.

-• Renato Jones is a vigilante commentary series on how corporations are beginning to run the United States.
-With no legal means to combat them, it would take something so absurd as the over-the-top action taking place to combat them.
+• Renato Jones is an underrated Image Comics series on how corporations are beginning to run the United States.
+With no legal means to fight back, it would take something so absurd as the over-the-top action taking place to combat them.
 Kaare Kyle Andrews certainly shows off his talents in all of their glory.

 • Lake of Fire is more of a proof-of-concept but one with so much potential, it’s a crime not to include.
 Focusing on medieval France during an alien invasion, the characters enter a genre-mixing battle people are a little quick to forget.